Frequently asked questions—extension to the K'gari (Fraser Island) World Heritage area

 Providing there is consent from Traditional Owners and support from the community , a nomination dossier will be prepared and provided to the Australian Government after June 2017.
 As the State Party to the World Heritage Convention, the Australian Government submits the nomination to the World Heritage Committee.

-For further information on Australia’s World Heritage, visit the DoE website.
+Find further information on Australia’s World Heritage.

 The department will be continuing the work undertaken in 2010-11 after the proposed extension was placed on the World Heritage Tentative List.
 This work includes seeking further community input into the proposed extension through targeted stakeholder meetings and a public consultation process.